 - Recurring asthma attacks.
 Dust, pet dander, smoke and other triggers can be diffused through the air or get caught in carpet.

 - Heavy dust despite regular cleaning.
-You may need to put in a new air filter or add a filtration system from Peachtree Service Experts Heating & Air Conditioning.
+You may need to put in a new air filter or install a filtration system from Peachtree Service Experts.

 - Humidity problems.
-Dryness can cause scratchy eyes and worsen respiratory issues.
+Dryness can cause red eyes and amplify respiratory symptoms.
 Too much moisture can result in mold or mildew growth.

-- Musty scents.
+- Musty odors.
 Mold or mildew blossoms when the humidity in your home is too high.

 - Hot or cold spots.
-This can be tied to air quality, especially if your HVAC system is having issues controlling temperature and humidity.
+This can be linked to air quality, especially if your HVAC system is having issues balancing temperature and humidity.